superg3m/c_build/README.md

 - of handling dependencies
 - REGRESSION Testing has to happen I no longer can keep up with everything in my head
 - git clone -b <branch> <remote_repo> (Need to allow you to clone a branch)
+- C build DLL watch to recompile, while process is running
+- Recompile DLLs when sources change of that procedure.

 - Need to add a better way to handle dependencies i'm thinking something like:
 ```